rzbdz/libcoring/DEVLOG.md

 Since the formatting would require two memory buffers, one for messages from front-end, one for formatted logs.
 This implementation doesn't use double buffer, instead it uses a simple on stack buffer, for simple application it should be enough.
-Alternatives like using mmap or io_uring_context (async io would use techs like DMA) would be taken into consideration.
+Alternatives like using mmap or io_uring (async io would use techs like DMA) would be taken into consideration.

 The results only be better(equal in else cases) when the front-end is not busy logging and the log string is not very